 Taking Care of Everything Under the Hood

-Before you head out for a winter weather drive, make sure you have taken care of everything in your vehicle that needs your attention.
+One of the most important winter driving tips is to make sure you have taken care of everything in your vehicle that needs your attention.
 Before winter arrives, take the time to check your battery and make sure that it’s fully charged.
 You should also:

 - Check your fluids.
 Make sure your fluids are filled and that you’ve got high-grade ones in your vehicle to decrease the risk of freezing.